yreaction/JBDatePicker/README.md

     print(“month selected: \(monthView.monthDescription)”)
 }

+/**
+Is called to check if any particular date is selectable by the picker
+- parameter date: the date to be checked on selectability */ func shouldAllowSelectionOfDay(_ date: Date?) -> Bool {

+    //this code example disables selection for dates older then today guard let date = date else {return true}
+    let comparison = NSCalendar.current.compare(date, to: Date().stripped()!, toGranularity: .day)

+    if comparison == .orderedAscending {
+        return false
+    }
+    return true
+}

 ///Sets the day that determines which month is shown on initial load.
 Defaults to the current date. var dateToShow: Date { return a Date object}
 ```